Slincess/simac-server/README.md

 |>server stats

 # important!
-server will be on port 5000 on default.
+TCP server will be on port 5000 on default.
 WebUI will be on port 5001 on default.

 # on process WebUI